 In July 2009, Polk was inducted into the College Baseball Hall of Fame.
 He is also a member of the American Baseball Coaches Association (ABCA) Hall of Fame, having been inducted in 1995.
 In 1988, he was presented with the Lefty Gomez Award, the highest award given by the ABCA.

 Polk retired from Mississippi State in 2008, following his 29th season at the school.
-He ranks seventh all-time in NCAA career head coaching victories.
+He currently ranks ninth all-time in NCAA Division I career head coaching victories.

 Polk mentored current UAB head coach Brian Shoop when the Blazer skipper was on his staff at Mississippi State from 1983-89.
 The Bulldogs won three SEC championships and made one trip to the College World Series during that time.